 Latest posts by Mark Spera (see all)

-Because it’s the exact growth strategy that allowed us to turn this marketing blog into a six-figure business.
+It’s the tactic that enabled us to turn this blog into a six-figure passive income machine.

-We’ve applied what we learned to rank for some of the most competitive terms in our industry and we’re on pace for over 350,000 organic visitors this year because of it.
+We’ve applied everything we’ve learned to rank for some of the most competitive terms in our industry — and we’re on pace for over 600,000 organic visitors this year because of it.